Xriuk/NeatMapper/docs/advanced-options/configuration.md

 asyncMapper.MapAsync<ProductDto[]>(products, new object[]{ new AsyncCollectionMappersMappingOptions{ MaxParallelMappings = 3 } });
 ```

+## CopyMapperOptions

+Options applied to `CopyMapper`.

+{: .important }
+Can be overridden during mapping with `CopyMapperMappingOptions`.

+## EnumMapperOptions

+Options applied to `EnumMapper`.

+{: .important }
+Can be overridden during mapping with `EnumMapperMappingOptions`.

 # Dependency Injection (DI) Configuration

 When using Dependency Injection (DI), additional options can be configured to change how some mappers are created.